 How Does Ketamine Work?

-Ketamine primarily affects the brain’s glutamate system, helping to improve mood and support positive shifts in thinking and behavior.
-It enhances neuroplasticity, the brain’s ability to form new connections, creating a window of opportunity for change.
-This helps people break free from rigid patterns of thought and behavior.
+Ketamine primarily affects the brain’s glutamate system, helping to improve mood and supports meaningful shifts in thinking and behavior.
+By enhancing neuroplasticity—the brain’s capacity to form new neural connections—it creates a window of opportunity for change.
+This can make it easier to shift old habits, reduce emotional pain, and engage more deeply in therapy

-Unlike traditional medications that can take weeks to work, ketamine often provides rapid relief, sometimes within hours.
-When combined with preparation, integration, and a supportive environment, this window of neuroplasticity can lead to more lasting, meaningful results.
+Unlike traditional medications that may take weeks to show effects, ketamine often brings rapid relief—sometimes within hours.
+When paired with careful preparation, thoughtful integration, and a supportive therapeutic environment, this neuroplastic window can be a catalyst for deep and lasting transformation.